Boeing Starliner teams ‘evaluate a path forward’ for astronaut mission as NASA announces new target date | KRDO

 The update comes after several previous delays this month, and a week after Starliner mission teams reported a small helium leak in the service module of the spacecraft.
 They traced the leak to a part called a flange on a single reaction control system thruster, where helium is used to allow the thrusters to fire.

-Just days ago, NASA announced that teams were aiming to launch no earlier than May 25, saying the additional time before launch would give specialists more time to evaluate the issue, though tests had found that the leak doesn’t pose a threat to the mission.
+Last week, NASA announced that teams were aiming to launch no earlier than May 25, saying the additional time before launch would give specialists more time to evaluate the issue.
+The agency said tests have found that the leak doesn’t pose a threat to the mission.
+However, while studying the leak, mission teams also spotted a “design vulnerability” in the propulsion system — essentially identifying a remote scenario in which certain thrusters might fail as the vehicle was leaving Earth’s orbit, without a backup method of getting home safely.

-“Work continues to assess Starliner performance and redundancy following the discovery of a small helium leak in the spacecraft’s service module,” the space agency noted.
-“As part of this work, and unrelated to the current leak which remains stable, teams are in the process of completing a follow-on propulsion system assessment to understand potential helium system impacts on some Starliner return scenarios.”
+NASA and Boeing have since worked with the vendor of the thruster to come up with a backup way to perform the deorbit burn, should that situation arise, said Steve Stich, manager of NASA’s Commercial Crew Program, in a Friday news conference.

+“We have restored that redundancy for the backup capability in a very remote set of failures for the direct burn,” Stich said.
+“We’re going to have a (Delta-Agency Flight Test Readiness Review) on May 29 to review both the leak and the changes to the way we would execute a deorbit burn in a remote set of failures.”

 This mission, dubbed the Crew Flight Test, could be the final major milestone before NASA deems Boeing’s spacecraft ready for routine operations as part of the federal agency’s Commercial Crew Program.